Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Conclusion

 \section{Conclusion}

 Testing PC hypotheses provides a framework to detect consistently significant signals across multiple studies, leading to an explicit assessment of the replicability of scientific findings.
-We introduced AdaFilter, a multiple testing procedure which greatly increases the power in simultaneous testing of PC hypotheses over direct methods.
-AdaFilter implicitly learns and utilizes the overall similarity of results across studies and exhibits a lack of complete-monotonicity.
-We proved that AdaFilter Bonferroni controls FWER under independence of all $p$-values.
-In our simulations AdaFilter is robust to correlations among data from the same study, retaining control of FWER and FDR.
-The validity of AdaFilter does require independence of the results between studies.
+We introduced AdaFilter, a multiple testing procedure which greatly increases the power in simultaneous testing of PC hypotheses over other existing methods.
+AdaFilter implicitly learns and utilizes the overall similarity of results across studies and exhibits a lack of complete monotonicity.

+We proved that AdaFilter procedures control FWER and FDR under independence of all $p$-values for a given finite number of hypotheses, and further showed that AdaFilter BH asymptotically controls FDR allowing weak dependence within each study.
+In our simulations, we demonstrated that both AdaFilter Bonferroni and AdaFilter BH are robust to the dependence of p-values within each study in practice, even when such dependence is not weak.
+On the other hand, the validity of AdaFilter does need independence of the base p-values across different studies, as Lemma~\ref{lem:frac} can be easily violated when these base p-values are dependent.

-We applied AdaFilter to two case studies, encompassing gene expression and genetic association.
+We applied AdaFilter to three case studies, encompassing gene expression and genetic association.
 Other types of applications include eQTL studies and multi-ethnic GWAS (such as new Population Architecture using Genomics and Epidemiology (PAGE) study) where it is of great interest to understand which genetic regulations are shared and which are tissue / population specific.
 Actually, PC tests can be quite useful in even broader context.
 According to Hume \citep{hume2003}, ``constant conjunction'' is a characteristic of causal effects.
+If some hypotheses are rejected repeatedly under various distinct settings, that can be supportive evidence for some causal mechanism instead simple associations.
+These directions can be further investigated in future research.